Introducing Grand Etang National Park

 The following are some of the hiking trails in the park:

-Concord Falls Serious hikers branch off shortly before the end of the Mt Qua Qua Trail to pick up this five-hour trek (one way from the visitors center) to Concord Falls.
+Concord Falls Serious hikers branch off shortly before the end of the Mt Qua Qua Trail to pick up this five-hour trek (one way from the visitor center) to Concord Falls.
 From the falls, you can walk another 1.5 miles to the village of Concord on the west coast and take a bus back to St George’s.

 Fedon’s Camp A long, arduous hike that leads deep into the forested interior, to the site where Julien Fedon, a rebel French plantation owner, hid out after his 1795 rebellion.